clamsproject/mmif/specifications/draft/readme.md

 A time frame could just be one video frame, in which case the bounding box is linked to one time stamp in the video (an alternative for that would be to let the bounding box refer to a start position).

-###  Relations between objects
+####  Relations between objects

-MIF should allow all kinds of relations to be expressed between video objects and it can do this easily in a way similar to LIF.
+MMIF should allow all kinds of relations to be expressed between video objects and it can do this easily in a way similar to LIF.
 One of the relations to consider is coreference.
 We can have a two minute shot of a news reader early in the video followed by a a three minute shot later on.
 How we deal with this depends on the exact definition of `VideoObject`, but it seems to me that those two should be two separate objects, each able to enter into relations independently.
 If they are two separate objects we may want to introduce some notion of video object coreference.

-## Text annotations
+### Text annotations

 These look like regular LIF objects, with `text`, `metadata` and `views` attributes, but in addition annotation elements in views can be linked to elements in the video annotations (see the next section for this).
 For example, for the images above we would have two or three text objects: